SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/Monitoring_Solutions/META_WhatsApp_Messaging/META_WhatsApp_Messaging_Installation.md

 - Assign your app and give the user the appropriate permissions.
 - Then press “*Generate token*”.
 - Select the app.
-- Choose the desired time for the token to expire (60 recommended for security).
+- Choose the desired time for the token to expire (60 days recommended for security).
 - Assign the following permissions: *business_management, whats_app_business_messaging, whats_app_business_management*
 - Save the **generated token** in a safe place, as it will be needed for the **connector configuration**.